White House: Top scientist mistreated staff, apologizes

 The White House said senior administration officials had met with Lander about his actions and management of the office.
 It said Lander and OSTP are required to take certain corrective actions as part of the review.

-“White House leadership met with Dr. Lander to discuss the seriousness of the matter and the President’s expectation that all staff interactions be conducted with respect,” said White House spokesman Mike Gwin.
+“White House leadership met with Dr. Lander to discuss the seriousness of the matter and the President’s expectation that all staff interactions be conducted with respect,” the White House said.
 “We take this incredibly seriously and we are taking swift action to ensure that it doesn’t happen again.”

+The White House said the review did not find “credible evidence” of gender-based discrimination and that the reassignment of the staffer who filed the original complaint was “deemed appropriate.”

 On Friday, Lander issued an apology to staffers in his office, acknowledging “I have spoken to colleagues within OSTP in a disrespectful or demeaning way.”